rivue/Gamified-Study-Tool/README.md

                 - ⭐️ add ability to leave libraries (later)
                 - ⭐️ move dropdown menu to left + make dropdown menu permanant, replace w/ profile picture --> hover menu for to see profile settings or something
                 - ⭐️ all the other routes and stuff (terms & policies, buying subscription, can't think of others?)
+                - ⭐️ add i-card for all users, maybe description about the library along with a preview of the files used in the library and maybe also users who are members of the library or something
+                    - make description visible right below library card I think, maybe i card has more detail information, maybe when it was created or current owner or something
+                    - also displays number of members of the library
+                    - should I replace the proposed "i-card" with some icon that links to library details like discord has with their profile page where I would put files, members, and everything else in the menu, or should I keep it as is?
+                    - (maybe?) ⭐️ add ability to see uploaded files in library (list of their names) and maybe even file preview (would require nosql db or something maybe)
+                        - should I limit file size for this? like can only display files < 50 MB or something?

             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...